How To Embrace Stagnation and Make A Decision

 - I need to engage with whatever it is I am resisting.

-Our thoughts are powerful and the feeling of stagnation is fed by what we think about ourselves and our lives.
-Often times the thoughts we hold, keep us tied to those stuck places.
-But a shift in perspective when we are at a standstill can get us moving again.
+Our thoughts are powerful, and stagnation is fed by what we think about ourselves and our lives.
+Often times the thoughts we hold onto keep us tied to those stuck places.
+But a shift in perspective, when we are at a standstill, can get us moving again.

-There is a purpose in being stuck.
-And when we enter those times where nothing seems to be changing, we need to have open hearts and minds so we can be present for the lessons this season of life wants to teach.
-The times of stagnation are the times in which we are standing on fertile ground; ground that is primed for amazing transformation and blessings to grow from and for the movement of life to begin again.
+There is purpose in being stuck.
+And when we enter those times where nothing seems to be changing, we need to have open hearts and minds to be present for the lessons this season of life wants to teach.
+The times of stagnation are when we are standing on fertile ground, ground that is primed for amazing transformation and blessings to grow from and for the movement of life to begin again.

 How to Embrace the Place of Stagnation And Make A Decision: